ScoutLogic

 Numerous misconceptions exist about what a ‘consider’ status on a background check means.

-Misconception: Immediate Disqualification
+Misconception: Immediate disqualification

 Most assume that a ‘consider’ status is akin to an enormous red flag leading to immediate disqualification, which is far from the case.
 Consider is not outright rejection; it simply means further consideration is required, probably because of one of the above-mentioned points.